gandariz/CAPSTONE-OCEAN/README.md

 # C23-PS103 - MACHINE LEARNING Repo.
 (Go to `Machine Learning` folder)

 ## About
 This is the folder for Machine Learning repo.
-We made a one-stop notebook `OCEAN.ipynb` (please do check out this out in `Machine Learning` folder) that incorporates almost all cycles of Machine Learning: data gathering, data preprocessing (including the algorithm about labeling, PCA, and K-means clustering), modeling and model training, histograms, and model saving (in HDF5 format).
+We made a one-stop notebook `OCEAN.ipynb` (please check this out in `Machine Learning` folder) that incorporates almost all cycles of Machine Learning: data gathering, data preprocessing (including the algorithm about labeling, PCA, and K-means clustering), modeling and model training, histograms, and model saving (in HDF5 format).
 The outputs of the notebook are generated in the `./OCEAN` folder.

 ## Dataset